The Einstein-Weyl spaces associated to Segre quartic surfaces: The properties of the EW spaces

 As an immediate consequence of Propositions \ref{prop:slg1} and \ref{prop:slg2}, we obtain:

-\begin{corollary} For any pair of distinct points $x,y\in S^{\sigma}_2$, the set $\mathfrak C_{x,y}$ defined in \eqref{slg} is a smooth closed curve if it is not empty. \end{corollary}
+\begin{theorem} The Lorenzian EW structure on the 3-manifold $W$, obtained from the Segre surface $S$, is spacelike Zoll.
+Further, it is real analytic. \end{theorem}

-Now we can prove the main result in this article.
-To state it precisely, we recall that $S\subset\CP_4$ has been a Segre surface defined by the equation \eqref{Segre1}, and it is equipped with the real structure $\sigma$ given by \eqref{rs1}.
-The real locus $S^{\sigma}$ of $S$ consists of two 2-spheres $S^{\sigma}_1$ and $S^{\sigma}_2$ which are mutually disjoint.
-The set consisting of all real regular minitwistor lines and real irregular minitwistor lines on $S$ which have regular nodes at points of $S^{\sigma}_1$ and which intersect $S^{\sigma}_2$ in circles is parameterized by a real 3-dimensional submanifold $W$ in $S^*$, and $W$ is diffeomorphic to $\mathbb S^2\times\RR$.
-Here, the projection $\mathbb S^2\times\RR\lras \mathbb S^2$ is identified with the mapping which assigns the regular node to each minitwistor line.
-By Corollary \ref{cor:WEW}, $W$ has an indefinite Einstein-Weyl structure.
-Then we have:
+\proof By Proposition \ref{prop:slg0}, any spacelike geodesic on $W$ is of the form $\mf C_{x,y}$ for some distinct points $x,y\in S^{\sigma}_2$.
+By Propositions \ref{prop:slg1} and \ref{prop:slg2}, $\mf C_{x,y}$ is always a smooth closed curve in $W$ if it is not empty.
+This means that $W$ is spacelike Zoll.

-\begin{theorem} This indefinite Einstein-Weyl structure on the 3-manifold $W$ is space-like Zoll.
-Namely, all maximal space-like geodesics on it are closed. \end{theorem}
+The real analyticity of the EW structure on $W$ is obvious on the locus of regular minitwistor lines for the same reason for real analyticity of the EW structure on the space of smooth minitwistor lines.
+Real analyticity on the locus of irregular minitwistor lines follows for the same reason because it is obtained as those on the modification $\check U$ whose minitwistor lines are all smooth. \proofend

-\proof By Proposition \ref{prop:slg0}, any space-like geodesic is of the form $\mf C_{x,y}$ for some distinct points $x,y\in S^{\sigma}_2$.
-By Corollary \ref{cor:slg}, $\mf C_{x,y}$ is always a smooth closed curve in $W$ if it is not empty.
-Hence, $W$ is space-like Zoll. \proofend
+\begin{remark}{\em As shown in the proof of Proposition \ref{prop:slg1}, the intersection of $W$ and the 2-plane $(\ol{xy})^{*\sigma}$ is transversal.
+This implies that none of the spacelike geodesics $\mf C_{x,y}$ are `non-reduced'; in other words, they are not multiply covered by nearby spacelike geodesics. } \end{remark}